 It is important to note that while 90% of breast and ovarian cancer diagnoses are sporadic, approximately 5-10% of breast and ovarian cancer diagnoses are due to an inherited predisposition, associated with BRCA1 and BRCA2 gene mutations.
 In women, carrying a BRCA1 or BRCA2 mutation can increase the lifetime risk of breast cancer between 50% - 80%, and increase the lifetime risk of ovarian cancer between 10% - 45%.
-In men, carrying a BRCA1 or BRCA2 mutation can increase the lifetime risk of prostate cancer between 15-25%.
+In men, carrying a BRCA1 or BRCA2 mutation can increase the lifetime risk of breast cancer between 1-10%, and increase the lifetime risk of prostate cancer between 15-25%.
 The BRCA1 and BRCA2 mutations have also been associated with pancreatic cancer and melanoma.